kratuvwxyz/kratuvwxyz/README.md

 - Whether you're a recruiter seeking top talent or a potential client with a project in mind, I'm eager to hear from you.
 Let's discuss your needs, aspirations, and how I can help bring your vision to life.
 From exploring job opportunities to collaborating on exciting projects, I'm here to engage in meaningful conversations.
 You can reach out to me via [Email](mailto:sai@desaign.me) or connect with me on [LinkedIn](https://www.linkedin.com/in/desaigner/).
 I'm always excited to hear from fellow developers, enthusiasts, and potential collaborators!

 ### ⚡ **Fun Fact:**
-* Did you know I once built a fully functional text-based adventure game using only Python?
+* I once built a fully functional text-based adventure game using only Python?
 When I'm not coding, I'm often traveling and enjoying nature.
   * I've visited 15 countries and counting!
-* I'm a huge fan of electronics gadgets and can talk about it for hours.
 * Once, my father doubted my ability to solve Rubik's Cubes, dismissing it as a waste of time.
 Fueled by determination, I spent the whole night mastering the patterns and conquered it.
 Not only did I succeed, but I also taught my father the very next week.
 Now, he's a master in solving 4x4, 5x5, and even 6x6 Rubik's Cubes!
   * I can solve a Rubik's Cube in under 2 minutes.
-* In my spare time, I'm passionate about Indian cuisine and enjoy cooking up a storm as an avid Indian chef.
+* In my spare time, I indulge my passion for Indian cuisine, channeling my inner chef to whip up delectable dishes.
+  * Despite being born into a strictly vegetarian lifestyle, which I've maintained for the past 40 years, I thoroughly enjoy experimenting with the rich and diverse flavors of Indian cooking.
+* During my initial internship at Conde Nast publication, I felt like I had landed on a completely new planet.
+The fast-paced environment demanded quick thinking and creative problem-solving skills, which initially felt overwhelming.
+However, as I adapted and gained confidence, I found myself thriving in this dynamic atmosphere.
-* During my internship at Candé Nast Publication, I thrived in a fast-paced environment that demanded quick thinking and creative problem-solving.
-This experience unexpectedly prepared me for the fast pace of software development, where adaptability and efficiency are crucial.
+  * This experience unexpectedly prepared me for the fast pace of software development, where adaptability and efficiency are crucial.
 It taught me valuable skills like time management and collaboration, which have been instrumental in my coding journey.
+* I am an ardent enthusiast of electronic gadgets, and discussing them is a favorite pastime of mine.
+  * I can easily engage in lengthy conversations about the latest innovations, functionalities, and the exciting possibilities they bring to our lives.
 * Before 2024, I set a goal to learn 4-ball juggling despite already mastering the art of juggling with three balls.

 ### 📝 **Portfolio:**